-- A) Specification This is a written description of the exact works, goods or service required.
-This can include any required designs, standards, materials and quality.
-Please see paragraph B3.2 for details. - B) Award Criteria The award criteria sets out how you are going to evaluate the returned tenders.
-The award criteria, weightings and any sub criteria must be pre-agreed and sent out with the invitation to tender to inform the supplier / contractor how their tender will be evaluated.
+C) Award Criteria.
+The award criteria sets out how you are going to evaluate the returned tenders.
+The award criteria, weightings and any sub criteria must be preagreed and sent out with the invitation to tender to inform the supplier how their tender will be evaluated.
 The award criteria must be signed off by the relevant Business Unit Manager or Head of Service.